nikita-vanyasin/medium-to-wxr/README.md

 - Docker

 #### Features:
-- All images in article will be uploaded to "Media Library" in Wordpress and would be cross-linked with articles.
+- All images in article will be uploaded to "Media Library" in Wordpress and will have cross-linked with articles.
 - Use the first image in post as a "Featured image" in WordPress.
 - Works good with iframe embeds like videos.
 - Replace the background images in article to Image tag in WordPress.